 After a few years, these amounts can sometimes multiply the stock price by themselves; but they are never shown on your statements!

 This is not the fault of your bank or brokerage!
 In fact, it’s not possible for additional income sources, such as dividends and capital transactions, to be reflected in your statements because they do not know what you did with the money.
-Most likely, you kept the money on account, as I did with my Meyer Burger stock, but that is not always the case.
+Most likely, you kept the money on account, as Dr. Stern did with his Meyer Burger stock, but that is not always the case.
 You may also invest it someplace else.
 This means that the return on the equity cannot be accurately calculated.
 Also, these values are in cash and not in the form of stock so they cannot be attributed to the stock.

 This is why it’s critical for stock-market investors to look only at the total amount of their portfolios, not only the performance of individual stocks.
 In most cases, the return on equity is wrong.